Tito Santana (AAA)

-Ignacio Patiño (born February 11, 1986), better known under the ring names Soul Rocker and Tito Santana is a Mexican luchador, or professional wrestler, currently working for Lucha Libre AAA Worldwide (AAA).
-He is the son of retired luchador Kendor and actually worked as Kendor II early in his career.
+Ignacio Patiño (born February 11, 1986), better known under the ring names Soul Rocker and Tito Santana is a Mexican professional wrestler, currently working for promotion Lucha Libre AAA Worldwide (AAA).
+He is the son of retired professional wrestler Kendor and actually worked as Kendor II early in his career.
 From 2005 through 2012, he used the name Tito Santana, although he is not related to the better-known Tito Santana.
 He began using the name again in 2017 after losing his mask.
 As Soul Rocker he wore wrestling gear reminiscent of the elaborate stage costumes of the rock group Kiss.

 The Soul Rocker character was originally introduced as part of a group called Los Inferno Rockers (with Machine Rocker, Devil Rocker, Demon Rocker and Uru Rocker).
 Tito Santana is currently part of a trio known as El Poder del Norte (formerly El Nuevo Poder del Norte) along with Carta Brava Jr. and Mocho Cota Jr. that works for Lucha Libre AAA Worldwide.
 The trio are former AAA World Trios Champions.
 Prior to 2012 he teamed up with Tigre Cota (Mocho Cota Jr. under a different alias) and Rio Bravo to form the original El Poder del Norte, a group that held the AAA Northern Tag Team Championship on three occasions.